charles-uno/Bloodlines/01_introduction.md

 In Bloodlines, Humanity finds itself inheriting a dangerous world.
 The ancient peoples are in decline.
 The savage wilderness, once brought to heel by their magic, rears its head.
-While the past age has been peaceful, these changes promise to bring ancient enmities to the surface; PCs may find themselves called to choose sides among multiple sympathetic factions.
+While the past age has been peaceful, these changes promise to bring ancient enmities to the surface.
+PCs may find themselves called to choose sides among multiple sympathetic factions.

 The mechanics of Bloodlines exist solely to help the GM take the reins of this